Beware that these builds use CUDA and will not work on login nodes, which does not have CUDA installed as there are no GPUs.

-Given A100 and CUDA 11 are very new, we have a build of the master branch of PyTorch which includes better performance and support for these architectures.
+Given A100 and CUDA 11 are very new, we have a build of PyTorch which includes better performance and support for these architectures.

-This will setup a conda environment with a recent "from scratch" build of the PyTorch repository on the master branch.
-The
+This will setup a conda environment with the "from scratch" build of PyTorch.

-This package will also include the latest Horovod tagged release.
+This package will also include builds of TensorFlow and Horovod tagged releases.

 pip install --user